Chart Color Schemes

 Recent residential development output has been above average within Ulladulla Surrounds when compared nationally

 Ulladulla Surrounds has seen approximately 42 new homes approved annually over the past five financial years, totalling 214 homes.
-So far in the financial year ending June 30th, 2026 (FY-26), three approvals have been recorded.
-On average, each dwelling has attracted around 2.2 new residents per year over these five years, indicating strong demand that supports property values.
-New homes are being constructed at an average cost of $714,000, targeting the premium market segment with higher-end properties.
+As of FY-26, 11 approvals have been recorded.
+On average, each dwelling accommodates around 2.2 new residents per year over these five years, indicating healthy demand which supports property values.
+The average construction cost value for new homes is $361,000.

 Frequently Asked Questions - Development